It’s EASY to make this yummy copycat version of the popular cheesy, buttery Red Lobster Cheddar Biscuits at home in under 30 minutes.

 I love the warm cheddar biscuits that are served to you before a meal at a famous national restaurant .
 I seriously think I could eat quite a few

 of these copycat Red Lobster Cheddar Biscuits, if push came to shove.
 Truth: It would NOT take a lot of “shoving” to get me to eat lots of them!
 They give new meaning to the words “comfort food”… ha ha!

-Did you know they are TOTALLY EASY to make at home?
+Did you know these cheddar biscuits are TOTALLY EASY to make at home?
 Yes… from start to finger-licking finish, these warm and buttery biscuit bites of cheddar and garlic goodness can be on your table in about 30 minutes or less.

-They’re as simple to make as mixing up the dough, dropping them onto a baking sheet and baking them!
+The cheddar biscuits are as simple to make as mixing up the dough, dropping them onto a baking sheet and baking them!
 Simple to make, and amazingly GOOD (bet you can’t eat just one)!
 This recipe makes 10, so there will be plenty to go around.
-Here’s how to make them:
+Here’s how.

 Preheat your oven to 450 degrees.
 In a medium bowl, stir the biscuit mix, garlic powder and cayenne pepper.

 Add grated cheese and milk to bowl; stir together until a soft dough forms.